Slavic migrations to the Balkans: History

 At one point in the late 530s or early 540s, the Sclaveni and Antae "became hostile to one another and engaged in a battle, in which it so fell out that the Antae were defeated by their opponents".
 In 545 Justinian I managed to make an alliance with the Antae to stop Hunnic intrusions into the Lower Danube area, but this caused more Sclaveni intrusions from the Middle Danube region.
-According to Procopius, around summer 550 a massive number of Sclaveni "such as never before was known arrived on Roman soil, having crossed the Ister River and come to the vicinity of Naissus", planning to capture by siege Thessalonica and near cities.
-Hearing that Germanus was organizing large forces in Serdica southeast of Naissus (initially with plans for a campaign against Totila's Goths in Italy, but now devoted to repel Sclaveni's invasion; meanwhile Narses had to deal with Kutrigurs around Philippopolis), the Sclaveni abandoned initial plans and crossed the Dinaric Alps mountain ranges of Illyricum and came into the province of Dalmatia.
+According to Procopius, around the summer of 550 a massive number of Sclaveni "such as never before was known arrived on Roman soil, having crossed the Ister River and come to the vicinity of Naissus", planning to capture by siege Thessalonica and near cities.
+Hearing that Germanus was organizing large forces in Serdica southeast of Naissus (initially with plans for a campaign against Totila's Goths in Italy, but now devoted to repel Sclaveni's invasion; meanwhile Narses had to deal with Kutrigurs around Philippopolis), the Sclaveni abandoned their initial plans and crossed the Dinaric Alps mountain ranges of Illyricum and came into the province of Dalmatia.
 Germanus soon died, and the army now led by his son-in-law John (nephew of Vitalian) and son Justinian was ordered to start marching to Dalmatia, pass the winter in Salona and then move from there to Ravenna.
-By the time they entered the province of Dalmatia, first group of Sclaveni was joined by second group who also crossed the Danube, and "overrun the Roman domain with complete freedom ... divide themselves into three groups and wrought irreparable damage ... not merely plundering that country by sudden raids, but actually spending the winter as if in their own land and having no fear of the enemy", disabling Roman armies movement to Ravenna but didn't engage in battle.
+By the time they entered the province of Dalmatia, the first group of Sclaveni was joined by a second group who also crossed the Danube, and "overrun the Roman domain with complete freedom ... divide themselves into three groups and wrought irreparable damage ... not merely plundering that country by sudden raids, but actually spending the winter as if in their own land and having no fear of the enemy", disabling Roman armies movement to Ravenna but not engaging in battle.
 Procopius reported that some thought that the Sclaveni were invited with large sums of money by Totila to divert emperor's forces from attacking the Goths in Italy by land.